rsdoiel/pttk/README.md

 This will generate our `feeds/index.xml` document.
 If the feeds directory doesn't exist it'll get created.
-Updating the RSS picking up new post is just a matter of envoking `pdtk rss` the command again.
+Updating the RSS picking up new post is just a matter of invoking `pdtk rss` the command again.

 __sitemap__ generates a "sitemap.xml" file that describes the site layout to searching crawlers.
 The specification for sitemap.xml stipulates a maximum number of entries in the sitemap.xml.
 For large websites this used to be a problem but the specification allows for multiple sitemaps to be used.
-The __sitemap__ verb will generate a sitemap.xml in the root website directory and in any sub-directories of the webiste.
+The __sitemap__ verb will generate a sitemap.xml in the root website directory and in any sub-directories of the website.
 If Markdown documents are found then it'll use front matter for the matching HTML files and "blog.json" file for the blog content.